erikwijnbladh/vibify/README.md

 ## 🏗️ Architecture

-Vibify uses a **hybrid approach** for Spotify integration:
+Vibify uses a **collaborative playlist approach** for Spotify integration:

 - **User Authentication**: Handled via Supabase Auth for tracking and rate limiting
-- **Playlist Creation**: Uses a dedicated Vibify Spotify account to create public playlists
+- **Playlist Creation**: Uses a dedicated Vibify Spotify account to create private, collaborative playlists
-- **No User Spotify Auth Required**: Users can immediately start creating playlists without OAuth flows
+- **User Ownership**: Playlists are transferred to user's library and made collaborative
+- **Privacy First**: All playlists are private and only visible to the user

 ### Why This Approach?

-1. **Simplified UX**: No complex Spotify OAuth for users
+1. **User Privacy**: Playlists are private and personal to each user
+2. **Full Control**: Users can add, remove, and rearrange tracks freely
+3. **AI Starting Point**: Perfect foundation that users can build upon
+4. **True Collaboration**: Users can invite friends to collaborate on playlists
-2. **Developer Friendly**: Bypasses Spotify's organization requirements for individual developers
+5. **Developer Friendly**: Bypasses Spotify's organization requirements for individual developers
-3. **Public Discovery**: All playlists are public and discoverable
-4. **Scalable**: Centralized playlist management and branding

 ## 🛠️ Tech Stack